38 Years Ago: Kenny Rogers Releases ‘The Gambler’

 Rogers was not the first artist to record “The Gambler;” rather, Schlitz himself had recorded it, as had Bobby Bare.
 Johnny Cash also recorded “The Gambler,” though his version was not released until Rogers’ rendition had become an enormous hit.

 Rogers’ longtime producer, Larry Butler, produced “The Gambler” and the The Gambler album, which also contained tracks by top Nashville writers such as Mickey Newbury and Alex Harvey; Rogers himself wrote the closing track, “Morgana Jones.”
 Songs like “King of Oak Street” and ‘”I Wish That I Could Hurt That Way Again” have become fan favorites — and the latter became a hit for T. Graham Brown in 1986 — and the 11-track album also includes the chart-topping hit “She Believes in Me.”

 Thanks to the success of “The Gambler and “She Believes in Me,” The Gambler was an instant success.
 The project landed at No. 1 on Billboard‘s country chart and made it to the Top 20 on the pop albums chart as well.
 In 1979, Rogers won a Grammy Award for Best Male Country Vocal Performance for “The Gambler.”

 The Gambler also started Rogers on a new career path: The singer took on his first acting role, performing as gambler Brady Hawkes in the 1980 film Kenny Rogers as the Gambler, based on the success of the record.
 The TV movie was so successful that Rogers filmed four sequels.

-The 77-year-old has released 23 more studio albums since “The Gambler” and has been inducted into the Country Music Hall of Fame.
+Rogers, now 78, has released 23 additional studio albums since “The Gambler” and has been inducted into the Country Music Hall of Fame.